-He manager to get a few rounds on the old Riffa Golf Course before it was closed and has been a member of RGC since it opened in January 2009.
+He managed to get a few rounds on the old Riffa Golf Club before it was closed and has been a Member of Royal Golf Club since it opened in January 2009.
 If he's not at the course playing, there's a fair chance that he's watching, reading or talking about golf somewhere.

-Ronan's favourite memories of RGC so far are caddying for former world number 1 Suzann Pettersen when she visited for the Bahrain Invitational tournament in 2012 and having the oppourtunity to play in a professional event when the MENA tour was hosted by the club in February 2020.
+Ronan's favourite memories of the Club so far are caddying for former World Number 1 Suzann Pettersen when she visited for the Bahrain Invitational Tournament in 2012 and having the opportunity to play in a professional event when the MENA Tour was hosted by the Club in February 2020.

-Cristina is very excited and honored to work with Captain Anne in her new role as Vice Captain, with the aim of improving her game, and more importantly to have fun out on the course with fellow golfers (whilst trying to remember all the stringent official and local rules!)
+Cristina is very excited and honoured to join forces with Ronan and Ladies Vice Captain Sonia, with the aim of improving her own game, and more importantly to have fun out on the course with fellow golfers (whilst trying to remember all the stringent official and local rules!).

 Abdulla joined the Club in 2020 just when Covid started after being unable to play the game he loves, which is football with all football pitches being closed.
 This was the longest time Abdulla can remember not touching a football.
 One of his friends suggested to come and try out golf and he didn't expect golf to be such a challenging sport.
 He wasn't pleased with his own golfing ability and decided to become a Member, where he has spent a lot of time playing and practicing on a daily basis.

 What Abdulla loves about the game of golf is the social aspect of it, and how you can meet new people every time you play.
 The struggle that you go through in every round with your fellow group of Members can really build a wonderful relationship that can last a lifetime.
 Abdulla has met and has made countless life-long friends from the game of golf and can't wait to see what the future holds!